BetterRimworlds/ComaDrug/README.md

 2. Extract the contents into your RimWorld/Mods folder
 3. Enable the mod in the game's Mod menu before starting a new game or loading a save

+## Use Cases

+1. **Lack Luciferium?** and the nearest towns don't have stock?
+3 Coma Drugs will last 16.65 days, long enough for the towns to restock.
+Pawns in medically-induced comas lose their Luciferium Need at 25% of the normal rate (26 days instead of 6.66 at full need) and can never drop below 5% need while on the pill.
+2. **Horribly injured?** The pawns will stay immobilized while their bodies repair themselves.
+3. **Deathly ill?** A medically-induced coma grants a 200% increased immunity speed.
+They'll probably survive.
+4. **No food?** Pawns in comas, like in real life, require drastically less food.
+1 meal is sufficient to feed the pawn for the full treatment (5.55 days).
+Everyone can go into a coma and survive til The Winter ends.
+5. **Prisoner/Slave Management:** Need to quell a pesky rebellion?
+Want to transport prisoners to another planet via [the Stargate](https://github.com/BetterRimworlds/Stargate) but they just won't sit still?
+The coma drug is for you!
+6. **Bad Detox?** Is a colonist throwing a fit because they are detoxxing from Psychite? or the love of their life just died?
+Coma drug is the humane alternative to double amputations and prison.
+Let time heal all wounds while they blissfully slumber.

 ## Usage
 1. **Research**: Complete the "Medical Comas" research project (requires Medicine Production).
 2. **Production**: Craft the coma-inducing drug at a drug lab (requires medicine, devilstrand, and 1 luciferium).